 There are many hundreds of books and articles published on Francis Drake but few of them deal in any detail with the northern most part of his voyage on the Pacific coast of North America.
 Of those that do the sources they use are few.
 I will refer to some of the less known early sources of information on Drakes voyage and then the two early sources that are most commonly referred to.

 I suspect that as Spanish scholars dig deeper into the Archives new information will arise to provide a more comprehensive view of this subject.
 New archaeological evidence is almost certain to turn up.
-The landing place where the crew stayed would be strewn with items such as broken wines bottles.
+The landing place where the crew stayed would be strewn with items such as broken ceramics.
 And if not, found in nearby archaeological sites where it was taken away or given to local First Nations.
 Other items should be expected to be traded further away by local First Nations.
 One of the best candidates for such an assemblage is the earliest historic material found buried under a mud slide at the Ozette site on the Olympic peninsula of Washington State.

 Early Spanish Documents